datalad-handbook/book/docs/basics/101-104-summary.rst

    make a graphic of this workflow

 * ``datalad status`` reports the current state of the dataset.
-Its a very helpful command you should run frequently to check for untracked or modified content.
+It's a very helpful command you should run frequently to check for untracked or modified content.